 Children are expected to choose one of the main options and vegetables/salad each day.
 Sandwiches with a choice of fillings are on offer daily.
 Healthy dessert options are offered, ranging from fruit, yoghurts and a hot alternative.
 A member of staff and parents discuss options with the children and help make decisions on their balanced diet.
-Some members of staff sit with children and eat their meals with pupils.
 Children are encouraged to eat their main meal before dessert and this is monitored by the members of staff present in the hall.
-Slow eaters go for dinner first and are encouraged by the staff in Key Stage 1.
 Children who eat little or too much food are monitored and encouraged and their teachers and parents are informed.
 The mid-day staff are informed about children who have special dietary needs or allergies and this information is also displayed in the kitchens, staffrooms and classrooms.
 The school occasionally has themed days related to a topic or the time of the year such as Christmas and Cultural Week.